House Democrats threaten White House with subpoena for Ukraine documents

 Breaking News Emails

-WASHINGTON — House Democrats announced Wednesday that they would subpoena White House officials by the end of the week if their demands for documents related to the investigation into President Donald Trump's alleged efforts to push Ukraine to probe Democratic presidential contender Joe Biden were not met.
+WASHINGTON — House Democrats announced Wednesday that they would subpoena White House officials by the end of the week if their demands were not met for documents related to the investigation into President Donald Trump's pressure on Ukraine to investigate 2020 rival Joe Biden, as the president accused a leading congressional critic without evidence of orchestrating the whistleblower complaint at the heart of the current impeachment inquiry.

 “I do not take this step lightly,” House Oversight Committee Chairman Elijah Cummings, D-Md., said in a letter to his panel notifying them that he would issue the subpoena Friday on behalf of his panel, along with the House Intelligence and Foreign Affairs committees, if the White House did not comply with the request for relevant materials.
 “Over the past several weeks, the Committees tried several times to obtain voluntary compliance with our requests for documents, but the White House has refused to engage with — or even respond to — the Committees."